roesel/elliptec/README.md

 What needs improvements:
 * documentation
+* automated discovery of devices

 What is missing:
 * safety (no library performed bounds checks etc)
 * consistency (across methods, devices, returns, ...)
-* automated discovery of devices
 * adding devices by serial number
-* searching for optimal motor frequencies
+* searching for and setting optimal motor frequencies
-* (re)setting permanent parameters (home positions, motor frequencies)
 * cleaning and optimization procedures

 Some of the missing functionality can be performed using the official [Elliptec&trade; Software](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ELL).